 We've all seen the occasional property that's let its landscaping go to the point where tall weeds and overgrown bushes seem to be the only features on the lot.
 It makes the property very unattractive, unsightly, and also a potential fire hazard during the dry summer months.
 To reduce this risk, lawns should be kept mowed and all yard waste such as dry grass, cut tree limbs and brush should be properly disposed of.

 A well-maintained yard is also an effective crime prevention tool.
 Lawns that are not being cared for give criminals the impression that the property is unattended and might be an easy target.
 Did you know that the City of Concord has municipal codes that pertain to weeds, overgrown lawns, trees, shrubs and hedges?
 These ordinances are in place to increase the livability, safety, desirability and appearance of all of our neighborhoods.
-Let's take a few minutes to answer some of the most commonly asked questions relating to overgrown vegetation.

 Q. My neighbor doesn't mow his lawn regularly so it becomes long and turns into unsightly weeds.
 What can I do about it?